nyxssmith/LamplighterGame/README.md

 then a random point for end is picked, it must be n distance from start (if fails after 5 times, pick new start pint)

 then a road is generated between the 2 points (if failed, pick new points)

+then 2 more roads are made from each point to somewhere else farther past them away from other point
+- these roads are prelit and just atmosphere

 the road then clears the terrain around it